kstolen0/kstolen0.github.io/_posts/2022-12-04-CORS-what-why-how.md

 # What is CORS?

-Cross Origin Resource Sharing (CORS) is a web standard created to allow a server to indicate which origin other than its own from which a browser should permit loading resources.
+Cross Origin Resource Sharing (CORS) is a web standard created to allow servers to define which origins other than its own are allowed to access its resources.
 This allows web clients to make http requests to services hosted on different origins.

 # Why is CORS?

 By default, web browsers define a [same-origin](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) policy that prevents client code requests to different origins.
 This is a critical security control that helps isolate potentially malicious web documents from accessing third party services.
-CORS was created to help work around this policy by enabling the server to define which origins .
+CORS was created to help work around this policy by enabling the server to define which origins can access it.

 # How is CORS?